maxmurdoch/flock/src/pages/products/hobbyist.md

       title: 2.
 Customise your policy
     - image: ../../images/uploads/phone--get-flying@2x.png
       text: >-
-        Pay for the policy in a couple of taps.
-You’re covered!
-We’ll send you all the important documentation in an email.
+        Pay for policy and you're good to go!
+All the important documentation is sent straight to your email inbox.
       title: 3.
 Get flying
   title: How hobbyists use Flock
 risk: